Softmod: Nintendo Switch

 Early versions of the Nintendo Switch known as "V1 Unpatched" are vulnerable to a ReCovery Mode (RCM) hardware exploit by holding the Volume Up button, Power button, and Tegra home button (not usually accessible to consumers), which boots the device into RCM, then connecting via USB to another device which is able to push payloads.
 Tegra refers to the chip the Nintendo Switch uses, the Tegra X1.
 This was an oversight as RCM was intended to be used by Nintendo to service consoles and not the consumer themselves.
 It was discovered the Tegra home button could be emulated by shorting pin 10 on the right Joy-Con rail, initializing RCM.
 Once in this mode, an additional exploit in the Switch USB drivers can be leveraged to push payloads via USB to a Switch while in RCM to execute unsigned code, such as install CFW (custom firmware).
 The RCM exploit is hardware based and cannot be patched by software fixes.
 Later revisions of the Tegra X1 had the RCM exploit patched.

 Some firmware revisions have had a limited number of softmods emerge, although if updated the exploits will have been patched.

-The softmods allow running homebrew, installing CFW (RCM exploit), bypassing region checks, loading game backups, and changing fan and CPU/GPU speeds.
+The softmods allows installing CFW (RCM exploit), bypassing region checks, loading game backups, and changing fan and CPU/GPU speeds.
 With the RCM exploit it is also possible to install an Android distribution as an additional boot option, in which the device becomes much more versatile for cross platform play (such as the Xbox Game Pass), allowing games from other platforms to be played.
 The Joy-Con are fully functional in an Android environment, making it a strong competitor for tablet gaming.

 The most supported Nintendo Switch CFW is Atmosphère.

 Nintendo has put safeguards in place where if a console tries to connect to a Nintendo server with an unauthorized copy of a game installed, the device may eventually be banned after sending telemetry data to Nintendo servers.
 This ban is permanent and tied to the console itself, blocking access to most online features.

 In December 2023, a group of hackers unveiled the first flash cartridge for the Switch, dubbed the Mig Switch.
 The cartridge accepts a microSD card that contains game backups, and the user can alternate between the loaded game by re-inserting the cartridge.
 If the user uses online features of a backed-up game at the same time the original cartridge is used online, Nintendo may ban the console from online functions.
 The Mig Switch currently works on all models and firmware of the original Switch.